theramiyer/blog/content/post/2018/food-on-fire.md

 12. The dry cow dung on the pyre is plastic.
 13. Paper is plastic.
 14. All forests are plastic; that's why you have forest fires.
 Like landfilling, this is forest-filling; they replace all the trees with plastic after they've cut the trees for paper and furniture.
 15. The Sun is made of plastic.
-Yes, we humans managed to replace that as well. {{< smallcaps "NASA" >}} and {{< smallcaps "ISRO" >}} got funded by Vijay Mallya, Reliance, and Adani-Wilmar to take out all the plastic from the world (coz we couldn't destroy it), and make a plastic sun.
+Yes, we humans managed to replace that as well. {{< abbr "NASA" >}} and {{< abbr "ISRO" >}} got funded by Vijay Mallya, Reliance, and Adani-Wilmar to take out all the plastic from the world (coz we couldn't destroy it), and make a plastic sun.
 One of the Indian politicians has the real sun hidden in a bank locker.
 It came on WhatsApp yesterday.
 Really.
 I swear.

 I know, that's too much information to digest.
 Take your time.
 Read in peace.
 And if you have any queries, please don't call me.